How to Keep Fleas Out of Your House in Idaho

 - Flea prevention collars

-Consult your veterinarian to choose the best product for your pet’s age, size, and health conditions.
+Always consult your veterinarian to choose the best option based on your pet’s age, size, and health.

 Maintain Pet Hygiene

-- Brush regularly to check for flea dirt or live fleas
+- Brush pets often to check for fleas or flea dirt

-- Wash pet blankets and bedding weekly in hot water
+- Wash pet bedding weekly in hot water

 How to Keep Fleas Out of Your House

-Vacuum carpets, rugs, pet beds, baseboards, and upholstered furniture.
-Vacuuming removes eggs, larvae, and debris that larvae feed on.
-Dispose of vacuum contents outdoors.
+Vacuum carpets, rugs, baseboards, upholstered furniture, and pet sleeping areas often.
+Vacuuming removes eggs, larvae, and organic debris that flea larvae feed on.
+Dispose of vacuum contents outdoors immediately.

 - Pet bedding